alperkaya0/tom-case-study/README.md

 ---

 ## Get items in a shopping cart - ("/v1/shopping-carts/{id}/items")
-This endpoint returns a list of Items in a shopping cart that id={id};
+This endpoint returns a list of Items in a shopping cart that id={id}.
 ### Request Type
 GET
 ### Parameters